See (REALLY) Big Trees at Calaveras Big Trees State Park in Northern California

 –> Nevertheless, it makes a great 2-hour hike through a giant forest with young children!
 Here is a link to the map.

-If you’re exploring the loop with a baby or toddler, you might want to bring your stroller along, especially if you have the all-terrain or jogging variety, so that you can load up with plenty of water and snacks for everyone and avoid carrying your tired-out toddler the last half of the loop.
+If you’re exploring the loop with a baby or toddler, you might want to bring your stroller along (a jogging or all-terrain stroller is ideal).
+That way you can load up with plenty of water and snacks for everyone to enjoy.
+Not to mention, you’ll avoid carrying your tired-out toddler the last half of the loop.

 There are expensive bottles of water and sodas in a machine near the Visitor Center, but that’s it for food or drink.
 So bring your picnic, beverages of choice, and plenty of drinking water.

 This hollowed-out massive trunk lies alongside the trail and even adults can walk through the interior.
 Be warned: your kids may need to spend a bit of time at this one.
-Don’t forget your camera!
+Get ready for plenty of photo ops!

-After your walk through the North Grove, enjoy your picnic in the area adjacent to the parking lot, or venture farther into the park and check out the picnicking areas along the river.
+TIP: After your walk through the North Grove, enjoy your picnic in the area adjacent to the parking lot.
+Or venture farther into the park and check out the picnicking areas along the river.

-If you come in late spring or early summer, you may catch the Pacific dogwoods in bloom, which flourish here beneath the giants.
-There are several varieties of California wildflowers as well.
+In late spring or early summer, you may catch the Pacific dogwoods in bloom, which flourish here beneath the giants.
+There are also several varieties of California wildflowers to enjoy.

 In fall, you may be dazzled by the color of the changing leaves, usually best in late October.

-And if you’re interested in camping in Calaveras Big Trees State Park, check out my post with Tips for Camping at Calaveras Big Trees State Park.
+Are you interested in camping in Calaveras Big Trees State Park?
+Check out my post with Tips for Camping at Calaveras Big Trees State Park.

 You might also like these posts: